Ben Strong (basketball): Coaching career

-After ending his playing career in 2016, he was named an assistant men's basketball coach at Huntingdon College in the fall of 2016, before joining the Philadelphia 76ers’ staff as a player development specialist in 2018.
+After ending his playing career in 2016, Strong was named an assistant men's basketball coach at Huntingdon College in the fall of 2016, before joining the Philadelphia 76ers’ staff as a player development specialist in 2018.
 On June 26, 2019, he joined the Phoenix Suns' staff as a player development coach.

+In 2021, Strong was hired by the Long Island Nets of the NBA G League to serve as their head video coordinator and player development coach.

+In 2022, Strong retired from coaching to relocate back to NC.

+Personal life

+Strong resides in Durham, NC with his wife Lauren and his son.